Jobs at Camp

 Make an impact this summer!

 The Museum of Life and Science is seeking to hire enthusiastic individuals ready to inspire a love of learning and foster an encouraging, fun environment for children in our community!
-Staff play a vital role in driving this camp culture, as their professionalism, creativity, and curiosity, offer empathetic support to the 2,500 PreK-8th grade children who attend our camps.
+Staff play a vital role in driving our camp culture and mission, as their professionalism, creativity, and curiosity offer empathetic support to the 2,800 PreK – 8th grade children who attend our camps.

 We’d love the opportunity to speak with you about how you might help us inspire curiosity this summer.
-Applications are now open!
+Applications are now open for the 2026 Summer Camp season:

 Both of our campuses in Durham and Chapel Hill boast multiple natural spaces, engaging exhibits, open play spaces, and designed play areas which offer endless opportunities for you to engage campers in activities that help them better understand themselves and their environments.
 Camp Staff have the opportunity to work at either location throughout the summer: